Pylons/pyramid/docs/narr/urlmapping.rst

 separately or they can be combined.

 There is only one view lookup subsystem present in :mod:`repoze.bfg`.
-It is not documented in this chapter.
+It is not documented within this chapter.
 Instead, it is documented within :ref:`views_chapter`.

 .. toctree::